eg-ctf/Chaos-Communication-Camp-2019/README.md

 ![ancient_data.png](files/ancient_data.png)

-Put your translated text in the following format, to submit the Flag: ALLES{"<"translated text">"}
+Put your translated text in the following format, to submit the Flag: ALLES{'<'translated text">"}

 ### Solution: